Jammicus/Miscellaneous/Book_Summaries/Javascript& JQuery-Jon Duckett.md

 	* allows you to get/update the enter content of a element as a string.
 	* This is faster than DOM manipulation when adding a large amount of elements
 	* Simple way to remove all content from one element(pass it a blank string)
-	* Should not be used to add conent that has come from a user, this is a secruity risk
+	* Should not be used to add content that has come from a user, this is a security risk
 	* Event handlers can get broken when doing this.
 * DOM manipulation
 	* Good when a element has many siblings